UnicodeMan/HomeMade-AI/WARNING.md

 **Important:**

-* **High Risk:** This software may produce unexpected and potentially harmful outputs that may harm your system.
-Use with extreme caution.
+* **High Risk:** This software relies on AI to run system commands, and the AI can produce unexpected and potentially harmful outputs that may harm your system.
+Use with caution.

-* **Careful Monitoring:** It is essential to closely monitor the software's behavior and outputs.
+* **Careful Monitoring:** It is essential to closely monitor the application and AIs interactions with the system.

 * **Isolation:** Run this software in a secure and isolated environment to minimize potential harm.